thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 },
 ```

-Then, start the server with `nodemon`.
+Then, start the Express server with `nodemon`.

 ```shell
 npm run nodemon